VinceZK/authorization/README.md

 Besides, we can have attributes derived from the business object as authorization fields.
 This can facility the permission management by easily differentiate on the object instances.
-For example, it is very common to add organizational fields as authorization fields, like company, department, group on the "user" object.
+For example, it is very common to add organizational fields as authorization fields, like "company", "department", "group" on the "user" object.

 ### Authorization
 *Authorization* describes permissions on a business object.